rpm-software-management/rpm/docs/manual/lua.md

 A fairly unknown feature of RPM is that it comes with an embedded Lua interpreter.
 This page attempts to document the possibilities of the embedded Lua.
 Note that Lua-support is a compile-time option, the following assumes that your RPM is was built using --with-lua option.

+For testing and debugging you can run the RPM Lua interpreter in standalone mode with the rpmlua(8) command.

 ## Lua scriptlets

 The internal Lua can be used as the interpreter of rpm any scriptlets (%pre, %post etc):